 Vitamin C Serums

-Conventional drugstore: CeraVe Skin Renewing Vitamin C Serum ($24.99 for 1 oz)
+Conventional drugstore: CeraVe Skin Renewing Vitamin C Serum (around $24.99 for 1 oz)

-Prestige comparison: SkinCeuticals C E Ferulic ($166 for 1 oz)
+Prestige comparison: SkinCeuticals C E Ferulic (around $166 for 1 oz)

 Performance reality: In double-blind clinical studies, 15% vitamin C is 15% vitamin C regardless of source.
 The SkinCeuticals formula has slightly better stability (12 months vs. 6-8 months refrigerated for The Inkey List), but not 9x better.
 You're paying for brand heritage, dermatologist recommendations, and that signature smell.
 The Inkey List formula delivers comparable hyperpigmentation reduction and collagen synthesis at 1/9th the cost.